kdave/btrfs-progs/Documentation/ch-file-attributes.rst

 XFLAGS
 ^^^^^^

-There's overlap of letters assigned to the bits with the attributes, this list refers to what ``xfs_io(8)`` provides:
+There's an overlap of letters assigned to the bits with the attributes, this list refers to what ``xfs_io(8)`` provides:

 i